Chief Executive Officer

-Dr. Greg Hagan was named Interim Chief of Pediatrics at Cambridge Health Alliance (CHA) in 2013.
+Dr. Greg Hagan was named Chief of Pediatrics at Cambridge Health Alliance (CHA) in 2014.
 He joined CHA in 2007 as a pediatrician at the Windsor Street Health Center and served as the Associate Director of Newborn Services from 2009-2013.

 Dr. Hagan has been an advocate for improving the health of children through seamless coordination and integration of services.
 He has served on the oversight committee for the CHIPRA Strategic Advisory Committee, on the Executive Committee and Strategic Advisory Group for Massachusetts Child Health Quality Coalition, and numerous committees and task forces on the Massachusetts Chapter of the American Academy of Pediatrics.
 He is the Immediate Past President for the Massachusetts Chapter of the American Academy of Pediatrics, having served as President of the chapter from 2010-2012 and President-elect from 2008-2010.

 Dr. Hagan serves as a Clinical Instructor for Pediatrics at Massachusetts General Hospital and is an Instructor in Pediatrics at Harvard Medical School.